btcpayserver/btcpayserver-doc/FAQ/FAQ-Apps.md

 ![Custom Amount Pay Button](/img/BTCPayPayButtonDynamic2.png)
 ![Custom Amount Pay Button](/img/BTCPayPayButtonDynamic.png)

-## How to use a different domain name for BTCPay app
+## How to map a domain name to an app?
 BTCPay Apps can have a domain name that's different from the servers domain.
 Let's assume you have BTCPay server at mybtcpayserver.com and want to display your PoS app on mybtcpaypos.com instead mybtcpayserver.com/apps/pos/abc123
 First, [configure DNS settings](/ChangeDomain.md#setting-up-your-dns-record) of mypointofsale.com and make sure it's pointing to the external ip of your BTCPay Server.